cpustejovsky/CharlesPustejovsky-2019-Promises/README.md

 * Click **Choose File** and upload your public key
 * Enter your password again and press **Submit**
 * To sign a message with your private key, run `node signMsg.js <path/to/private_key> <message file> <names-of-signed-message-file>`; The signed message will be located in the `signatures` directory.
+  * Since none of this needs to or should touch the server, I've left it out of the web app and as a script to be run on your local machine.
 * Now you can go use the homepage.
 Upload the signed message and the username of who signed the message.
 The app will tell you if that file was in fact signed with a private key corresponding to the public key associated with the username you submitted.